nixworks/public/news/2008/02/28/index.md

 Prince Harry has been secretly serving in Afghanistan with British troops since December, the UK Ministry of Defence (MoD) said overnight.

 ### [ The Federal Bureau of Investigation will review a denial by baseball star Roger Clemens that he ever used steroids or human growth hormone. ](/news/2008/02/28/the-federal-bureau-of-investigation-will-review-a-denial-by-baseball-star-roger-clemens-that-he-ever-used-steroids-or-human-growth-hormone.md)
-_Context: Federal Bureau of Investigation, Roger Clemens, anabolic steroid, baseball game, human growth hormone_
+_Context: FBI, Roger Clemens, anabolic steroid, baseball game, human growth hormone_

 ### [ A large explosion hits a shopping mall in Waukegan, Illinois. ](/news/2008/02/28/a-large-explosion-hits-a-shopping-mall-in-waukegan-illinois.md)
 _Context: Waukegan, Illinois, explosion, shopping mall_